nocobase/nocobase/README.md

 ## We are hiring

-We are looking for new full-time, remote product design, development, and testing colleagues to join the team.
+We are looking for full-time, remote product design and development colleagues to join the team.
 If you have a strong interest in NocoBase, please feel free to email us at hello@nocobase.com.

 ## What is NocoBase